marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 #### Assignments due
 1. Reading notes
-2. Annotations: Diarization
+2. Annotations: Diarization (due by Sunday)
 3. Reflection paragraph: In what ways did the organization of turns in your clips align with the ideas we have covered so far?
-In what ways did it deviate from expectations?
+In what ways did it deviate from expectations? (due by Sunday)

 ----